Search the site

 4. Month-by-Month Snapshot

 Mozambique has two main seasons: the dry season (May to November) and the wet season (December to April).
-Both have their appeal, and honestly, Vilankulo is beautiful year-round.
-But here’s what you need to know to pick the best time for your trip.
+Both have their appeal, and honestly, Vilanculos is beautiful year-round.
+But here’s what you need to know to pick the best time to travel to Mozambique for your specific trip.

 Dry Season (May - November)

-This is peak travel season, and for good reason.
+The dry season — May through November — is Mozambique’s peak travel season, and for good reason.
 Days are warm and sunny (25-30°C), humidity is lower, and rain is rare.
 Evenings can be pleasantly cool, especially June through August — you might even want a light jacket for sunset boat rides.

 The dry season is ideal for: